 In 2016, a total of 744 ichthyoplankton tows were completed.
 Eggs were collected during every sampling session cumulating in a total of 26,240 eggs being collected across dates and sites in 2016.
-The largest number of eggs collected in a sampling event was during May 29th and 30th when a total of 22,689 eggs, 86% of the eggs collected in 2016, were captured (Figure 2).
-Eggs were collected in each river and every site except the backwater habitat of the Wapsipinicon mouth.
-A total of 495 tows were taken from the Mississippi River that resulted in a total of 8,731 eggs.
-An additional 84 tows were taken within the tributary mouths that captured 17,509 eggs: 14 eggs were captured in the Wapsipinicon River confluence, 174 eggs were captured in the Rock River confluence, 1,496 eggs were captured in the lowa River confluence, 15,533 eggs were captured in the Skunk River confluence, 197 eggs were captured in the Des Moines River confluence, and 95 eggs were captured in the Des Moines River at Keosoqua.
-Mean egg density by site was highest within the Skunk River (SKK-MTH) and lowest at the mouth of the Wapsipinicon River (Figure 3).
-Within a site, similar egg densities were captured within the backwater, channel boarder, and thalweg habitats (Figure 4).
+The largest number of eggs collected in a sampling event was during May 29th when a total of 22,689 eggs, 86% of the eggs collected in 2016, were captured (Figure 2).
+A total of 495 tows were taken from the Mississippi River that collected 8,731 eggs.
+An additional 84 tows were taken within the tributary mouths that captured 17,509 eggs: 14 eggs were collected in the mouth of the Wapsipinicon River, 174 eggs were captured in the mouth of the Rock River, 1,496 eggs were captured in the mouth of the Iowa River, 15,533 eggs were captured in the mouth of the Skunk River, 197 eggs were captured in the mouth of the Des Moines River, and 95 eggs were captured in the Des Moines River at Keosoqua.
+Mean egg density was highest within the Skunk River (13.52 ± 8.28 SE) and lowest at the mouth of the Wapisipinicon River $(0.01 \pm 0.006 \text{ SE}; \text{ Figure 3})$ .
+Within the Mississippi River, higher egg densities were observed below compared to above the Skunk River confluence, but densities upstream and downstream were similar at the other tributary confluences (Figure 3).
+Egg densities were highly variable but tended to be similar across habitats within a river during 2016 (Figure 4).